cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

     But if not, then a `MalformedEmailAddress` exception will be thrown."

-We need to make sure we cover all circumstances, so that users will know what to expect.
+We need to make sure we cover all circumstances, so that users of an API will know what to expect.

 ### APIs, cont'd

-If the preconditions are *not* satisifed, then the behaviour is **undefined**.
+If the preconditions are *not* satisfied, then the behaviour is **undefined**.
 This means the user has failed to live up to their part of the "bargain", and has NO guarantees about what the system might do.